ddey117/ABSA_Project_4/README.md

 ```

-Four models were trained and stored into memory.
-See the code bock below for the chosen parameters in every model.
+Four models were trained and stored locally.
+See the code block below for the chosen parameters in every model.

 ```
 """